 The California Department of Health Care Services (DHCS) Crisis Care Mobile Units (CCMU) program provides funding for California county, city, or tribal entity behavioral health authorities to implement new and enhanced CCMUs.
 The CCMU program integrates funds from two sources:

 - $150 million of state general funds that are part of the Behavioral Health Continuum Infrastructure Program (BHCIP).
 These funds are available for behavioral health authorities to develop infrastructure that supports mobile crisis units that are not available through other sources.

-The CCMU RFA funding opportunity has led to more than $163 million distributed to 49 behavioral health authorities.
-The awards are being used to create or enhance 245 mobile crisis response teams throughout California.
+CCMU has already awarded more than $185 million to 48 behavioral health authorities and 24 tribal entities.
+The awards are being used to create or enhance 390 mobile crisis response teams throughout California.